How to buy Unibail-Rodamco-Westfield (URW) shares in Australia

-Unibail-Rodamco-Westfield SE is a reit—retail business based in Australia.
-Unibail-Rodamco-Westfield shares (URW) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars. and has a market cap (total outstanding shares value) of $6.9 billion.
+Unibail-Rodamco-Westfield is a reit - retail business based in Australia.
+Unibail-Rodamco-Westfield shares (URW) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Unibail-Rodamco-Westfield has a trailing 12-month revenue of around $2.8 billion.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Unibail-Rodamco-Westfield